kamalbuilds/SmartNFTs/README.md

 Integrations aimed

+1. Chainlink Automation and CCIP
+ We are using Chainlink CCIP to get the product NFTs on any chain the user wants.

-1. 1inch Fusion Swaps via Token Bound Accounts
+2. 1inch Fusion Swaps via Token Bound Accounts

 Execute Swaps using Fusion SDK and API and then deposit in UniswapV3 Pools.

-2. Airstack
+3. Airstack
 For querying ERC-6551 related things

-3. Push for Chat
+4. Push for Chat

-3. XDC and Submit to Alliance for Best Startup Idea
+5. XDC and Submit to Alliance for Best Startup Idea

-4. Chainlink Automation and CCIP

-We are using Chainlink CCIP to get the product NFTs on any chain the user wants.

-5. Ethereum Foundation - Best use of Anon Aadhaar SDK
-Authorised Indian citizens to buy the NFTs

 6. Project live on Scroll, Mantle , Celo , PolygonZKevm , Arbitrium and X1 OKX Testnet Chain